-Welcome back, friends!
+Welcome back, friend!
 In this article, I’m going to show you how to paint a beautiful summer sky.
 By the end of this tutorial, painting backgrounds that can bring your artwork to life will seem easy peasy!

 In the last lesson we went through the process of painting a foggy morning that was both simple and effective.
 Some of you showed me your results and I was amazed by the gorgeous backgrounds you painted!
 I can’t wait to see what you create following today’s tutorial!